Iterative minimization algorithm on a mixture family: Information bottleneck

 because the relation $D(P_{TX}\| Q_{TX})= D(P_{X}\| Q_{X})+ D(P_{TX}\| Q_{T|X}\times P_X)$ holds for a distribution $P_{TX}\in {\cal M}(P_X)$.

 When Algorithm \ref{AL1} is applied to this problem, due to \eqref{MZY}, the update rule for the conditional distribution is given as

-with a normalized constant $\kappa_x$.
+where $\kappa_x$ is a normalized constant.
 This update rule is the same as the update rule proposed in Section 3 of \cite{HY} when the states $\{\rho_{Y|x}\}$ are given as diagonal density matrices, i.e., a conditional distribution $P_{Y|X}$.
 Also, as shown in \cite[(22)]{HY}, we have the relation

 for $P_{TX},Q_{TX} \in {\cal M}(P_X)$ as follows.
 First, we have

 where $P_{T|X} \cdot P_{XY}(t,y):= \sum_{x \in {\cal X}} P_{T|X}(t|x) P_{XY}(x,y)$.
 Then, we have